NHSDigital/nhs-notify-reporting/infrastructure/terraform/components/reporting/scripts/sql/README.md

         *,
         ROW_NUMBER() OVER (
-            --Only select last update from sample window --Use completedtime as indicator of terminal state as a tie-breaker on identical timestamps partition BY sk ORDER BY
+            --Only select last update from sample window --Use completeddate as indicator of terminal state as a tie-breaker on identical timestamps partition BY sk ORDER BY
             timestamp DESC,
             length(coalesce(completeddate, '')) DESC